Comparative analysis of oral fluid metabolism parameters between patients with complicated and uncomplicated implantation

 Abstract

-Purpose: to study in a comparative aspect the metabolic status of complicated and uncomplicated implantation.
+АIM: To study in a comparative aspect the metabolic status of complicated and uncomplicated implantation.

 About the authors

-Vladimir Stanislavovich Tlustenko
+Vladimir S. Tlustenko

 Email: vlastt@yandex.ru